SkylineCommunications/dataminer-docs-connectors/connector/doc/Telestream_Vantage.md

 ### Web Interface

 This page displays the web interface of the device.
 However, note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.

+### Request Queue and Tasks [1.0.3.x]

+This version features a queue that will hold the current requests to be done.
+It is important to mention that there is no priority ordering implemented.
+The requests are done by order of entry in the queue, so there is no priority given to set requests.

+To fill the request queue and process responses, independent tasks are used.
+Each task has a maximum lifetime of 15 minutes.

+### Upgrade from 1.0.2.x to 1.0.3.x

+No major impact in upgrade, only changes in internal logic.